lojzatran/langchain-chatbot/README.md

 # LangChain Chatbot with Google Gemini Embeddings and Supabase

 A Next.js chatbot that uses LangChain to provide answers based on a custom FAQ dataset.
 It leverages Google Gemini for generating embeddings, Supabase as a vector store, and OpenAI's GPT-4o-mini for generating response.
+A test app is running on Railway, please contact me to get the URL + credentials.

 ## Prerequisites